ondrovic/ollama-git-commit/CONTRIBUTING.md

 ### Pre-commit Checks and Automation

-To help ensure code quality and consistency, the project provides a `precommit` script:
+The project provides scripts to ensure code quality and consistency:

-- **`precommit` script** (`bun run precommit`):

-  - Runs linting with auto-fix, tests, and type build checks.
+- **`precommit` script** (`bun run precommit`): Runs linting with auto-fix, tests, and type build checks
-  - Use this script manually before committing to catch issues early and prevent errors that could break the release script.
-  - Optionally, set up a git pre-commit hook to run this script automatically:
-    - Create a file `.git/hooks/pre-commit` with the following content:
-      ```sh
-      #!/bin/sh
-      bun run precommit || exit 1
-      ```
-    - Make it executable:
-      ```bash
-      chmod +x .git/hooks/pre-commit
-      ```
-    - This will ensure pre-commit checks always run before each commit.

-- **`stage` script** (`bun stage`):
-  - Formats, lints, tests, builds type declarations, and stages files
+- **`stage` script** (`bun run stage`): Formats, lints, tests, builds type declarations, and stages files

-**Tip:** Using pre-commit checks helps ensure code quality, consistent formatting, and up-to-date versioning before you commit or push changes, and will catch errors that could break the release process.

-**Summary of differences:**

-- `precommit`: Manual script for lint, test, and type checks before commit (recommended to run or hook before every commit)
-- `stage`: Main staging script for formatting, linting, and staging
+For detailed information about these scripts and development workflow, see the [Development Workflow](#development-workflow) section in README.md.

 ## Project Structure